 - Louisiana: Louisiana law only allows surrogacy for heterosexual married couples who are using their own eggs or sperm.
 They do issue pre-birth orders in certain rare situations, but it is still not recommended to proceed with a surrogacy cycle here.

 - Michigan: Michigan law expressly prohibits paid surrogacy cycles, making surrogacy cycles unenforceable.
-In some situations, pre-birth orders can be granted as long as the surrogate was not compensated.
+In some situations, pre-birth orders can be granted as long as the surrogate is not compensated.

 - Arkansas